-19 81.
-After closing, the management of the Merged Company will be a combination of both 20 CenturyLink and Qwest senior management.
-According to Ms. McMillan, the Tier 1 management 21 post-merger will be Glen F. Post, III, current Chief Executive Officer, R. Stewart Ewing, Jr., the 22 current Chief Financial Officer, and Karen A. Puckett, the current Chief Operating Officer, all of 23 CenturyLink.
-Ms. McMillan notes that "Mr. Post, Mr. Ewing and Ms. Puckett have a combined total 24 of approximately 88 years experience in the communications industry, and have worked together at
+81. After closing, the management of the Merged Company will be a combination of both CenturyLink and Qwest senior management.
+According to Ms. McMillan, the Tier 1 management post-merger will be Glen F. Post, III, current Chief Executive Officer, R. Stewart Ewing, Jr., the current Chief Financial Officer, and Karen A. Puckett, the current Chief Operating Officer, all of CenturyLink.
+Ms. McMillan notes that "Mr. Post, Mr. Ewing and Ms. Puckett have a combined total of approximately 88 years experience in the communications industry, and have worked together at

-39 Rebuttal Testimony of Michael Hunsucker, page 19.
-40 Tr. at 172-180.

-41 Direct Testimony of Armando Fimbres, page 25.
+- 27 39 Rebuttal Testimony of Michael Hunsucker, page 19.
+40 Tr. at 172-180. - 41 Direct Testimony of Armando Fimbres, page 25. - 28 42 Id.

-1 CenturyLink for the past decade."
-43 Christopher K. Ancell, the current Executive Vice President of 2 Business Markets Group for Qwest will assume a similar position with CenturyLink post-merger.44 3 82.
-Additionally, on September 10, 2010, Tier 2 leadership (which are positions that 4 report directly to senior management) for the Merged Companies was announced.
-In her Rebuttal 5 Testimony, Ms. McMillan stated: 6 This announcement also included the alignment of the combined company's 7 Arizona operations into one of six regions.
-Arizona will be part of the newly formed Southwest region which also includes operations in the states of Nevada and New Mexico.
+- DOCKET NO. T-01051B-10-0194, ET AL. CenturyLink for the past decade."43 Christopher K. Ancell, the current Executive Vice President of 1 Business Markets Group for Qwest will assume a similar position with CenturyLink post-merger.44 2 3 Additionally, on September 10, 2010, Tier 2 leadership (which are positions that 82. report directly to senior management) for the Merged Companies was announced.
+In her Rebuttal 4 5 Testimony, Ms. McMillan stated: 6 This announcement also included the alignment of the combined company's Arizona operations into one of six regions.
+Arizona will be part of the newly 7 formed Southwest region which also includes operations in the states of Nevada and New Mexico.
 Terry Beeler, currently President of the Western Region for 8 CenturyLink, will become the Southwest Region President upon the close of the Transaction.
-On October 19, 2010, there was an announcement of additional Tier 9 2 appointments, including Jerry Fenn, currently State President for Qwest in Utah, as Vice President-Western Region Regulatory and Legislative Affairs, 10 supporting the Northwest and Southwest Regions (including Arizona) except for New Mexico and with the addition of Utah.
-45 11 12 83.
-During hearing, Mr. Glover testified that there will be six regional headquarters across 13 its 37-state area and the Merged Company will be locating one of those regional headquarters in 14 Phoenix.
-46 Mr. Glover stated that the employee base at these headquarters would likely be a mix of 15 experienced Qwest and CenturyLink employees, as well as new hires.
-47 16 FINANCIAL CONSIDERATIONS 17 84.
-Although this is a stock-for-stock transaction, at the time of the announcement of the 18 merger, the value of the transaction was approximately \$22.4 billion dollars.
-Mr. Glover testified at 19 hearing that since that time, the value has increased: "When you look at the total enterprise value, 20 take the debt and the stock of the company, and look at where we are, you know, the stock value of 21 the transaction is probably in excess of \$25 billion now.
-And then you take the debt and the 22 combined equity value, we are over \$40 billion."
-48 23 85.
-As a result of the Transaction, Mr. Glover stated that the Merged Company expects to 24 realize operating expense synergies of approximately \$575 million over a three-to-five year period, 25 26 43 Direct Testimony of Kristin McMillan, page 12.
-44 Id.
-27 45 Reputtal Testimony of Kristin McMillan, page 10 and capital expenditure synergies of \$50 million, for a projected increase of \$625 million in pre-tax annual cash flow.49 "[A]ssuming the realization of synergies, the company estimates that, after all costs to run the business (operating, capital and financial), it will have approximately \$2.1 billion in annual free cash flow that could be used to reduce debt and to further develop its business.
-Accordingly, the expected cash flows should provide increased flexibility for ongoing network investments, product development, and retirement of debt."50
+On October 19, 2010, there was an announcement of additional Tier 9 2 appointments, including Jerry Fenn, currently State President for Qwest in Utah, Vice President-Western Region Regulatory and Legislative Affairs, as supporting the Northwest and Southwest Regions (including Arizona) except for New Mexico and with the addition of Utah.45 10 11 - 12 83.
+During hearing, Mr. Glover testified that there will be six regional headquarters across its 37-state area and the Merged Company will be locating one of those regional headquarters in 13 Phoenix.46 Mr. Glover stated that the employee base at these headquarters would likely be a mix of 14 experienced Qwest and CenturyLink employees, as well as new hires.47 15 - 16 FINANCIAL CONSIDERATIONS

+17 84.
+Although this is a stock-for-stock transaction, at the time of the announcement of the merger, the value of the transaction was approximately \$22.4 billion dollars.
+Mr. Glover testified at 18 hearing that since that time, the value has increased: "When you look at the total enterprise value, 19 take the debt and the stock of the company, and look at where we are, you know, the stock value of 20 the transaction is probably in excess of \$25 billion now.
+And then you take the debt and the 21 combined equity value, we are over \$40 billion."48 22

+As a result of the Transaction, Mr. Glover stated that the Merged Company expects to 85. realize operating expense synergies of approximately \$575 million over a three-to-five year period, 24